pushprajSinghPawar/letsvlogg/readme.txt

-'''steps to installprojecton your system'''
+'''steps to install projecton your system'''

 """letsblog"""
 *****************************************************************